ismaeltovar/portfolio-site-discontinued2022/_posts/2021-10-03-how-to-add-chartjs-react.md

 ## Use the useEffect React Hook to execute Javascript code after the component is rendered

-For this tutorial, I will be using the sample chart provided by <a href="https://www.chartjs.org/docs/latest/getting-started/" target="_blank">chart.js's docs</a> (Licensed under the <a href="https://github.com/chartjs/Chart.js/blob/master/LICENSE.md" target="_blank">MIT license</a>).
+For this tutorial, I will be using the sample chart provided by [chart.js's docs](https://www.chartjs.org/docs/latest/getting-started/) (Licensed under the [MIT license](https://github.com/chartjs/Chart.js/blob/master/LICENSE.md)).

 To begin, make a new functional component returning a `<canvas>` element wrapped with a `<div>` element: